michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 4. And I heard another voice from heaven, saying: COME OUT OF HER, MY PEOPLE, that you be not partakers of her sins, and lest of her plagues you receive.

-5. For her sins have reachedLit. adhered. unto heaven, and Aloha hath remembered her iniquity.
+5. For her sins have reached

 6. Deal with her as she hath dealt with you, and double to her according to her works.
 In the cup which she mingled mingle to her double.